jmbejara/finm_dashboard_workshop/docs_src/discussion_1.md

 # Discussion 1 – Kickoff & Dashboard Preview

-Day 1 is all about orienting ourselves, exploring the tooling, and leaving with everything installed so you can iterate overnight.
+Day 1 is all about getting you access to the data and getting you up and running with a few example codes.
+This will allow you to iterate overnight and be ready for the next day.

 - Start with the [workshop introduction](introduction.md) to revisit goals, prerequisites, and how the two days fit together.
 - Walk through the [Streamlit basics](streamlit_basics.md) document while we demo the four scaffold apps.